ryanhaining/cppitertools/README.md

 ------
 *Additional Requirements*: Input must have a ForwardIterator

-Generates the cartesian project of the given ranges put together
+Generates the cartesian product of the given ranges put together.

 Example usage:
 ```c++